Jóhann Jóhannsson Piano Works

 These are immensely atmospheric pieces, and in most cases their solo piano realisations would suit a late intermediate player (around UK Grades 5-6).

 It would be impossible to overstate how sumptuous and essentially superb this publication is.
-The book design by Dominic Brookman is outstanding.
+The sturdy hardback book design by Dominic Brookman is certainly outstanding, but is it serviceable as a piano score?

 The stiff binding opens to ten initial pages of colour, photography, a biographical sketch of the composer, and an intimate introduction by his friend, the American composer and pianist Dustin O’Halloran, who writes,

-The scores which follow are interspersed with full page and double page black-and-white photographs of Jóhannsson, ranging from concert pictures to moody landscape portraits.
+The music which follows is interspersed with full page and double page black-and-white photographs of Jóhannsson, ranging from concert pictures to moody landscape portraits.
 These not only add to the sense that this is a respectful and lovingly-crafted tribute publication, but also beautifully underline the ambience of the music itself.

-There is, unfortunately, just one fly in the otherwise exceptional ointment.
-I sometimes hear from readers telling me that Faber’s larger volumes don’t stay open easily on the piano stand, and while I usually find that with a little persuasion they are fine, I experienced genuine difficulty on this occasion.
+Sadly, an oversized fly spoils this otherwise exceptional ointment.
+Pianodao readers sometimes tell me that Faber’s larger volumes don’t stay open on the piano stand, and while I personally find that with a little persuasion most are actually fine, I too have experienced genuine difficulty on this occasion.

 Jóhann Jóhannsson Piano Works offers a superb tribute and testament to the musical achievement of this much-missed composer.
-Designated a “limited edition”, fans of Jóhannsson’s work, and those keen to explore further, will undoubtedly treasure this publication.
+Designated a ‘limited edition’, fans of Jóhannsson’s work will undoubtedly treasure it.

-A part of me certainly hopes, though, that once the print run comes up for renewal Faber Music might consider producing a soft-cover version, so that the players of the near and more distant future can continue to investigate Jóhannsson’s work.
+I very much hope that once the print run comes up for renewal, Faber might consider producing a soft-cover version of this exceptional edition, so that the players of the future can continue to investigate Jóhannsson’s work.
+Sumptuous though this is as a souvenir, the best tribute to this excellent composer would be the continuing performance of his music.

-A more affordable and practical performing edition for students and all who are curious would undoubtedly be a very welcome addition to the pianist’s library, and would ensure that the legacy of this brilliant musical voice endures, not only in our memories, but under our fingers.
+With that in mind, a more affordable and practical performing edition better suited to the needs of players would undoubtedly be a very welcome addition to the pianist’s library, and would ensure that the legacy of this brilliant musical voice endures, not only in our memories, but under our fingers.

 In the meantime, I encourage all to listen to Jóhannsson’s music; discover for yourself what a stunning body of work this is.
 And if you purchase this unique edition, you will own one of the most truly stunning publications of the year.